Delaware Route 24: Delaware Route 24 Alternate

 Delaware Route 24 Alternate (DE 24 Alt.) is an alternate route of DE 24 between US 113 in Stockley and DE 24 in Midway.
 The route heads east from US 113 on two-lane undivided Speedway Road, passing to the north of Georgetown Speedway.
 DE 24 Alt. reaches a roundabout with Zoar Road/Bethesda Road and heads southeast onto Zoar Road, passing through agricultural areas with some woods and homes and crossing the Delmarva Central Railroad's Indian River Subdivision line.
 The road continues east through more areas of farms, woods, and residences, turning north and east before crossing DE 30 in Zoar.
 The route heads east-northeast through more rural areas, turning north onto Hollyville Road.
 DE 24 Alt. turns northeast and comes to a junction with DE 5 in Hollyville.
 The road continues east as Hollymount Road and intersects DE 23 in Hollymount.
 Here, DE 24 Alt. turns north to join DE 23 on Beaver Dam Road and the two routes continue through agricultural and wooded areas with residential developments, curving to the northeast and crossing Bundicks Branch.
-In Five Points the road intersects DE 1D, with DE 23 turning to the north and DE 24 Alt. continuing northeast along with DE 1D on Plantation Road, which soon becomes a divided highway.
+In Five Points the road intersects DE 1D at a roundabout, with DE 23 turning to the north and DE 24 Alt. continuing northeast along with DE 1D on Plantation Road, which soon becomes a divided highway.
 The two routes curve southeast immediately to the south of the intersection between US 9/DE 404 and DE 1 and head through a mix of farmland and residential development as an undivided road.
 Finally, the road reaches an intersection with DE 24 where DE 24 Alt. ends and DE 1D turns northeast to join DE 24.
 DE 24 Alt. was designated by 2006.